Achievable logoAchievable logo

 Five kindergarteners are lining up for recess.
 How many ways could they line up?

-Which variables match n and k?
-Use those to create and solve the permutations equation.
+Which values match n and k?
+Use them to create and solve the permutations equation.

 (spoiler)